Background pattern

 The main symptoms of overdose are: headache, dizziness, ringing in the ears, blurred vision, drowsiness, sweating, nausea, vomiting, and occasionally diarrhea.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or go to a medical center immediately or call the Toxicological Information Service, phone 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or go to a medical center immediately or call the Toxicology Information Service, phone 91 562 04 20, indicating the medication and the amount ingested.

-If you forgot to take Desenfriol C
+If you forget to take Desenfriol C

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.

-Like all medications, this medication may produce adverse effects, although not all people will experience them.
+Like all medications, this medication can cause side effects, although not everyone will experience them.

-Frequent adverse effects (may affect up to 1 in 10 patients):
+Common side effects (may affect up to 1 in 10 patients):

 • Urticaria, skin rashes, angioedema.